PSCI Home

 VHA Office of Academic Affiliations

-VHA Office of Academic Affiliations training programs are available for clinical trainees, VA staff and education affiliates.
+Veterans’ Health Administration (VHA) Office of Academic Affiliations training programs are available for clinical trainees, VA staff and education affiliates.
 Included is information about residencies and fellowships including the pre and postdoctoral nursing fellowships, the pre and postdoctoral fellowships in rehabilitation and VA Advanced Fellowship Program in Interprofessional Polytrauma and Traumatic Brain Injury Rehabilitation.
-For information about training opportunities contact Dr. Linda Cowan at Linda.Cowan@va.gov.
+For information about training opportunities contact The VHA Office of Academic Affiliations at https://www.va.gov/oaa

 VHA Office of Research and Development Training Site